Docker Repository Reverse Proxy Strategies

 Intended Use Cases

-- Multiple connectors inside of Eclipse Jetty or Nexus Repository would cause performance issues
+Multiple connectors inside of Eclipse Jetty or Nexus Repository cause performance issues.
+When using more than 20 connectors you must use a reverse proxy

-- You need to limit the number of open ports for infrastructure or security reasons
+You need to limit the number of open ports for infrastructure or security reasons

-- Managing secure connectors/ports/hosts inside an external reverse proxy aligns with organizational goals and infrastructure
+Managing secure connectors/ports/hosts inside an external reverse proxy aligns with organizational goals and infrastructure

 Implementation Overview

-Once implemented as described in this topic, Nexus Repository listens at a non-https connector such as the default 8081.
+Once implemented as described in this topic, Nexus Repository listens at a non-HTTPS connector such as the default 8081.

 docker-group-project